-1. Standard working time shall be any period during which an employee is working at the employer's disposal and is carrying out his/her activities or duties.
-Working time shall not include breaks and rest periods.

-2. Standard working time shall not exceed 40 hours a week.

-3. The duration of standard working time in enterprises with specific operating conditions requiring more than 8 hours of uninterrupted production/work process shall not exceed 48 hours a week.
-The Government of Georgia shall, after consulting social partners, compile a list of industries with specific operating conditions.

-4. The duration of uninterrupted rest between working days (or shifts) shall not be less than 12 hours.

-5. Where the working day is longer than 6 hours, an employee shall be entitled to a break.
+- 1. Standard working time shall be any period during which an employee is working at the employer's disposal and is carrying out his/her activities or duties.
+Working time shall not include breaks and rest periods. - 2.
+Standard working time shall not exceed 40 hours a week. - 3.
+The duration of standard working time in enterprises with specific operating conditions requiring more than 8 hours o uninterrupted production/work process shall not exceed 48 hours a week.
+The Government of Georgia shall, after consulting social partners, compile a list of industries with specific operating conditions. - 4.
+The duration of uninterrupted rest between working days (or shifts) shall not be less than 12 hours. - 5.
+Where the working day is longer than 6 hours, an employee shall be entitled to a break.
 The duration of a break shall be determined by agreement between the parties.
-Where the working day is no longer than 6 hours, the duration of a break shall be at least 60 minutes.

-6. Employees who are breastfeeding infants under the age of 12 months may request an additional break of at least 1 hour a day.
-A break for breastfeeding shall be included in working time and shall be paid.

-7. In addition to the 12 hours' daily rest period referred to paragraph 4 of this article, employers shall ensure that, per each sevenday period, every employee is entitled to a minimum uninterrupted rest period of 24 hours.
-By agreement between the parties, the employee may enjoy a rest period of 24 hours twice in a row within not more than 14 days.

-8. The duration of working time for minors from the age of 16 to 18 shall not exceed 36 hours per week, nor 6 hours per working day.

-9. The duration of working time for minors from the age of 14 to 16 shall not exceed 24 hours per week, nor 4 hours per working day.

-10. A legal representative or supporter of a person with a disability may, in addition to rest days, enjoy another paid rest day once a month, or agree on working time other than that provided for by the internal labour regulations.

-11. Employers shall, in writing and/or electronically, keep a record of the hours worked by employees in the working day, and shall make available to the employee the monthly records of the working time (hours worked), unless this is impossible to do due to the specific nature of the organisation of work.
-Employers shall store the records of working time (hours worked) for 1 year.
+Where the working day is no longer than 6 hours, the duration of a break shall be at least 60 minutes. - 6.
+Employees who are breastfeeding infants under the age of 12 months may request an additional break of at least 1 hour a data A break for breastfeeding shall be included in working time and shall be paid. - 7.
+In addition to the 12 hours' daily rest period referred to paragraph 4 of this article, employers shall ensure that, per each seven-day period, every employee is entitled to a minimum uninterrupted rest period of 24 hours.
+By agreement between the parties, the employee may enjoy a rest period of 24 hours twice in a row within not more than 14 days. - 8.
+The duration of working time for minors from the age of 16 to 18 shall not exceed 36 hours per week, nor 6 hours per working day. - 9.
+The duration of working time for minors from the age of 14 to 16 shall not exceed 24 hours per week, nor 4 hours pe working day. - 10.
+A legal representative or supporter of a person with a disability may, in addition to rest days, enjoy another paid rest day once a month, or agree on working time other than that provided for by the internal labour regulations. - [101.
+A person who is a donor of blood or its component shall have the right to be released from work during the donation o blood or its component.
+Employers shall, with prior agreement, release employees from work without impediment to donat blood or its component.
+Upon the submission of documents evidencing the donation of blood or its component, the hours o absence of the employee from work shall be considered excusable and he/she shall retain his/her remuneration.
+(Shall become effective from 1 January 2025) - 11.
+Employers shall, in writing and/or electronically, keep a record of the hours worked by employees in the working day, and shall make available to the employee the monthly records of the working time (hours worked), unless this is impossible to did due to the specific nature of the organisation of work.
+Employers shall store the records of working time (hours worked) for year.
 The form of records of working time shall be determined by the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia ('the Minister') after consulting social partners.

-Organic Law of Georgia No 7177 of 29 September 2020 - website, 5.10.2020
+Organic Law of Georgia No 7177 of 29 September 2020 - website, 5.10.2020 Organic Law of Georgia No 2401 of 15 December 2022 - website, 27.12.2022